Elliot Rodger: Santa Barbara

+Rodger moved into the Capri Apartments (pictured) in June 2011.

-In an attempt to reduce his isolation, Rodger's parents decided to send him to college in Santa Barbara.
-They agreed to pay for his apartment and college classes, and were optimistic participating in a college community would encourage Rodger to make friends.
-Rodger agreed to the plan after watching the crime drama film Alpha Dog (2006).
-Thinking about the film, Rodger believed moving to Santa Barbara would give him the chance to attend parties and lose his virginity.
+Rodger's parents decided to send him to college in Santa Barbara and agreed to pay for his apartment and classes.
+Rodger agreed to the plan after watching the crime drama film Alpha Dog (2006), believing the move would change his social circumstances.
+On June 4, 2011, Rodger moved into the Capri Apartments in Isla Vista near the University of California, Santa Barbara (UCSB) campus.

-On June 4, 2011, Rodger moved into an apartment in Isla Vista near the University of California, Santa Barbara (UCSB) campus.
-After enrolling at Santa Barbara City College (SBCC), he was angered when one of his roommate's black friends said he had lost his virginity at the age of 13.
-Rodger retreated to his room and called his mother, expressing his frustration over the attention black men received from blonde women instead of him.
+After enrolling at Santa Barbara City College (SBCC), he was angered when one of his roommate's Black friends said he had lost his virginity at the age of 13.
+Rodger retreated to his room in tears and called his mother, expressing his frustration over the attention Black men received from blonde women instead of him.

+While eating with his father, Rodger noticed a Hispanic man seated with a blonde woman and became jealous after seeing them kiss.
+He said he nearly confronted the couple and considered pouring soda on them, but refrained because his father was present, stating that the incident left him feeling humiliated and believing he deserved blonde women.

-Rodger found difficulty forming relationships with several roommates and chose to spend much of his time alone.
-When he shared a room with two Hispanic roommates, he would call them racial slurs and insist he was better-looking.
-When his next roommate took his girlfriend to their apartment, Rodger told him he was "foolish" for being happy in a relationship with "an ugly whore".
-The roommate asked to be assigned a new apartment, stating Rodger had "huge psychological issues" and was a "ticking time bomb waiting to explode", mentioning that he feared for his safety.
+Rodger found it difficult to form relationships with several roommates and chose to spend much of his time alone.
+When he shared an apartment with two Hispanic roommates, he would call them racial slurs and insist he was "superior".
+When his next roommate took his girlfriend to their apartment, Rodger began arguing with him, telling him he was "foolish" for being happy in a relationship with an "ugly whore".
+The roommate requested to be reassigned through the apartment management, stating that Rodger had "huge psychological issues", expressing that he was a "ticking time bomb waiting to explode", and that he was "at the point where I fear for my safety".